u-blox/u-blox-sho-OpenCPU/zephyr/boards/arm/ubx_bmd360eval_nrf52811/doc/index.rst

 * :abbr:`WDT (Watchdog Timer)`

 .. figure:: img/BMD-30-33-35-36-EVAL.png
-     :width: 600px
+	:width: 593px
 	:align: center
 	:alt: BMD-300-EVAL

 	BMD-300-EVAL (Credit: u-blox AG)

 .. note::
 	The BMD-360-EVAL shares the same pin headers and assignments as the BMD-300-EVAL.
 The BMD-300-EVAL is shown here.

-More information about the BMD-360-EVAL board can be found at the `u-blox website`_.
-All of the Nordic Semiconductor examples for the nRF52 DK (nrf52dk_nrf52832) may be used without modification.
+More information about the BMD-360-EVAL and the BMD-360 module can be found at the `u-blox website`_.

 Hardware
 ********

 The BMD-360 on the BMD-360-EVAL contains an internal high-frequency oscillator at 32MHz.
 There is also a low frequency (slow) oscillator of 32.768kHz.
-The BMD-360 itself does not include the slow crystal;
-however, the BMD-360-eval does.
+The BMD-360 itself does not include the slow crystal; however, the BMD-360-EVAL does.

 .. note::
 	When targeting a custom design without a slow crystal, be sure to modify code to utilize the internal RC oscillator for the slow clock.

 Supported Features
 ==================